sickboydroid/90-days-DSA-Challange/dsa/DSAConcepts.md

 1. You can start from any vertex
 2. While exploring vertex, you can visit adjacent vertex in any order
-3. `RULE1`: While exploring vertex, visit all its adjacent vertices then only you can move to next vertex for exploration
+3. `RULE1`: While exploring vertex, visit all its adjacent vertices and add them to queue
 4. `RULE2`: Next vertex for exploration should be chosen from **Queue**

+> If graph has cycles use visited array
+> In bfs we first explore all nodes at distance 0 from source then all nodes at distance 1 and so on.
+Thus bfs guarantees that the first path you find will be the shortest path.

 ### DFS